rsdoiel/antenna/planet.md

 ---

-## Man still being held on suspicion of Michael Gaine murder
+## Suspect held over Gaine murder known to missing farmer

 date: 2025-05-19, from: RTÉ News

-Gardaí are continuing to question a man in his 50s who was arrested yesterday on suspicion of murdering Michael Gaine.
+A man in his 50s arrested yesterday on suspicion of murdering Michael Gaine is understood to have been known to the missing Kerry farmer.

 <br>